Where’s the snow? Rockies winter starts with a whimper

 “We’re hopeful that our snow dances and all of our celebrations will inspire Ullr to bless us with a big storm soon.
 That’s what this is all about.
 If the snow is not here, we’ll bring it with our energy,” she said.
 “I believe in it.
 I do think it works.”

-Associated Press writers Brady McCombs in Salt Lake City and Mead Gruver in Cheyenne, Wyoming contributed to this report.
+Associated Press writers Brady McCombs in Salt Lake City and Mead Gruver in Cheyenne, Wyoming, contributed to this report.

 The Associated Press receives support from the Walton Family Foundation for coverage of water and environmental policy.
 The AP is solely responsible for all content.
 For all of AP’s environmental coverage, visit https://apnews.com/hub/environment.